-The cucumber is a member of the botanical family Cucurbitaceae, along with honeydew, cantaloupe and watermelon.
-Made up of 95% water, cucumbers are naturally low in calories, fat, cholesterol and sodium.
+The cucumber is a member of the botanical family Cucurbitaceae, along with honeydew, cantaloupe, and watermelon.
+Made up of 95 percent water, cucumbers are naturally low in calories, fat, cholesterol, and sodium.

 Their high water content helps ward off dehydration and combat the heat while their refreshing and mild taste appeals to even the pickiest eaters.

 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.

 It provides a nutritional breakdown of the cucumber and an in-depth look at its possible health benefits, how to incorporate more cucumber into your diet, and any potential health risks of consuming cucumber.